Prof Jasper Kenter BSc PhD ROSIM

 I have previously worked at the University of York, Environment Department as Reader in Deliberative Ecological Economics, where I was programme leader for the MSc in Environmental Economics and Environmental Management.
 I was also a Principal Investigator at the Scottish Association for Marine Science (SAMS) where I lead the Laurence Mee Centre for Society and the Sea, and have lectured at the Universities of Edinburgh, St Andrews, Leicester and Aberdeen.

-I have authored over 50 peer reviewed publications with more than 5000 citations (see Google Scholar Profile).
+I have authored over 70 peer reviewed publications (see Google Scholar Profile).
 My work has received funding from European, UK, Norwegian and Finnish research councils.
 I was a Lead Author for the Intergovernmental Science-Policy Platform for Biodiversity and Ecosystem Services (IPBES) focusing on the conceptualisation of multiple values, and a principal investigator for the second phase of the UK National Ecosystem Assessment (2012-2014), leading work on shared, plural and cultural values of ecosystems.
 I have also served as board member of the International Society for Ecological Economics and the European Society for Ecological Economics.
 I am an Editor of the journal Sustainability Science and was previously Associate Editor of the journal Ecosystem Services.
-For my cross-disciplinary research in the Solomon Islands (South Pacific) on environmental values, I have received prizes from the European Society for Ecological Economics, the Society for Conservation Biology, and the Geographical Field Group.
-Before moving to the UK, I worked as an environmental campaigner in the Netherlands, Iceland and elsewhere.
+My cross-disciplinary research in the Solomon Islands (South Pacific) on environmental values received prizes by the European Society for Ecological Economics and the Society for Conservation Biology.

 Research